fgallagher27/green-mapper/README.md

 # :bike: green-mapper :metro:

 This project optimises transport routes in London.
 The route can be optimised based on quickest time, shortest distance, or lowest emissions.
-Python and R versions of the source code are provided (both currently under development).
+The model runs using Python launching a web app using dash.

 ## Table of Contents
 - [Set up](#1-set-up)